-- Plan the menu if you are hosting and buy all your pantry goods a month or two in advance–you can have family members bring an item to contribute to the menu
+- Plan the menu if you are hosting and buy all your pantry goods a month or two in advance.
+You can have family members bring an item to contribute to the menu

 - Shop for Christmas crackers and non-perishables the week after Christmas when they are all way cheaper than they will be at Christmas time next year and store them

 I am guilty of waiting until the last minute to buy my gifts like seriously I am out on Christmas Eve.
-I am not a planner, I never succeed with a long term plan.
+I am not a planner, I never succeed with a long-term plan.
 My mother plans, and then she starts to second guess all the gifts she bought in July and with all the Christmassy spirit in the air and she buys more.

-I think I would do that too, and massively over exceed my budget and add to my post-Christmas sadness.
+I think I would do that too, and massively exceed my budget and add to my post-Christmas sadness.

 So, I plan for Christmas by perusing online, knowing for each child (I have 5) I have a budget of $100.
 (I know it’s not much but we aren’t big on Christmas gifts and splurge on birthdays) It’s what my children know, and that way too, it keeps spending under control, 5 kids at $100, then hosting so a full Christmas menu, I do have people bring food I send a list out and everyone can pick what they want to bring, a gift for other family members, my husband.
-When you start adding it up, it can get scary, I could take my husband away on a luxury getaway weekend for less than the amount I spend on Christmas day, and since when was Christmas about that.
+When you start adding it up, it can get scary, I could take my husband away on a luxury getaway weekend for less than the amount I spend on Christmas day, and since when was Christmas about that?

 CHANGE UP YOUR FOCUS

-- Choose to family focused traditions over gifts.
+- Choose family-focused traditions over gifts.

 - Make doing things together more important

-- make the experience of christmas the focus and create family traditions to pass on
+- make the experience of Christmas the focus and create family traditions to pass on

-- If your children and family are used to extravagant gifting, make it fun instead (secret santa if you have older children and other family members to buy for) and let them know you are changing it up, put effort into creating the Christmas excitement rather than buying it
+- If your children and family are used to extravagant gifting, make it fun instead (Secret Santa if you have older children and other family members to buy for) and let them know you are changing it up, put effort into creating the Christmas excitement rather than buying it

-like anything, if your main focus is on gifts if it’s on decorating your home to be Instagram worthy and wanting to have the best Christmas you can ‘afford’ then you are going to struggle with your budget.
+like anything, if your main focus is on gifts if it’s on decorating your home to be Instagram-worthy and wanting to have the best Christmas you can ‘afford’ then you are going to struggle with your budget.

 I LOVE Christmas but I have known what I love about it and I think deep down it’s the same for all of us.
 People, family with lots of good food, a day when you know is set for being at home with those most important to you.